pigram86/cookbook-xs-maintenance/README.md

 Usage
 =====

-Depending on the version of assign the appropiate recipes to the nodes run list.
+Depending on the version of XenServer assign the appropiate recipes to the nodes run list.
 I left reboots out of the recipes as to handle that manually

 Include `xs_maintenance` in your node's `run_list`: